CincyGhost/RequestApp/README.md

-.NET 6 Blazor Server Application for software ideas.
-App allows account holders to request and vote on software ideas or new features.
-Uses non-relational MongoDB for the database , and AzureAD B2C for authentication.
+.NET 6 Blazor Server Application for requesting and voting on software ideas.